vmeng/spindle-code/keywords/README.md

 ## License

-All files in this directory are licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 2.0 UK: England & Wales License.
-To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-sa/2.0/uk/ or send a letter to Creative Commons, 444 Castro Street, Suite 900, Mountain View, California, 94041, USA.
+All the files on the directory with the exception of 01_crunch-medium-audio_automatic_transcription.txt (that is licensed under a is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 2.0 UK: England & Wales License) are licensed under an [MIT License](http://opensource.org/licenses/MIT).

 ## Tags